wisehackermonkey/drawbotdemo/README.md

 angle for the servos to move to. this demo does not work for real hardware but has a simulation of the actions using javascript

-if you want to see how the math.
+CREDIT ALL HARD MATH By Will. thanks dude if you want to see how the math.
 ![Photo](https://i.imgur.com/Au3N5oh.jpg)